eximiaco-labs/omniscope/doc/architectural-decision-records/adr-005-use-of-graphql-and-react.md

 ## Implementation
 - The backend was implemented using Python with a GraphQL server (using Ariadne, as seen in the code).
-- The frontend was migrated to React, allowing for a more modular and reusable component structure.
+- The frontend was migrated to React, specifically using Next.js as the React framework.
 - GraphQL resolvers were created to handle various domain entities, such as accountManagers, clients, sponsors, etc.
-- The frontend uses Apollo Client to interact with the GraphQL API.
+- The frontend uses Apollo Client to interact with the GraphQL API, providing efficient data fetching and caching capabilities.